Our Fantastic SCITT Leader, Lucie Welch, Shares Her Top Tips For Those Applying For Initial Teacher Training Programmes This Year

 ‘What makes a good teacher training application?’ and ‘How can I make my application stand out?’

-While the passion and enthusiasm will need to come from you, here are eight simple tips to make sure you can sidestep some potentially tricky areas:
+While the passion and enthusiasm will need to come from you, here are some simple but effective tips to ensure your application stands out in the pack.

 1. Know your stuff!

 It is essential that you do your research before you start the application process.
 Teaching in the UK differs from many other countries in the world and there are things you need to know before you apply.
 It’s important to know the age range you want to teach, the kind of training course that will suit you best and the type of school you’d like to work in.

 Make sure you understand your chosen provider- whether this is a University, a SCITT or another route into teaching.